boujois/docker-pipelinedb/app/src/md/info.md

 PipelineDB is an open-source PostgreSQL extension that runs SQL queries continuously on streams, incrementally storing results in tables.

 PipelineDB is running locally on port 5430.
-You can connect via any normal postgres means, including the terminal if you have psql installed.
+You can connect via any normal Postgres means, including the terminal if you have psql installed.

 ## Connect